AdaCore/gnat-docker/README.md

 or else run with sudo
 `sudo create_image`

+#### Performance Issues on macOS

+You can experiment performance issues on macOS.
+This is due to the way Docker is designed, since Docker engine, on macOS and Windows, needs a Linux Kernel, so it runs Docker into a Virtual Machine.

+In order to increase performance, notably for I/O disk, you have to use **VirtioFS** (Docker Desktop > Settings > General > Choose file sharing implementation for your containers).
+That way, bind mount performance will be increased.
+It is also recommended to use named volumes when it is possible.

 ### Steps

 With `$gnat_release` as the GNAT Pro `.tar.gz` release filem and `$gnat_version` as the GNAT Pro